 See a roster of current doctoral students in the program as well as a listing of our graduates’ placements at research institutions across the globe over the last decade.Learn More

 All admitted students (domestic and international) are eligible for a graduate assistantship.
 In the past all admitted students have been guaranteed four years of financial support, including a tuition credit and a monthly stipend.
 Students typically find that the stipend is sufficient to cover their living expenses.
-In most cases, students can receive a fifth year of support, if required.
+Eligible students may receive a fifth year of support, if required.

-At the present time, all doctoral students in finance receive financial support from the department, the college, and/or various external organizations.
+At the present time, all finance doctoral students receive financial support from the department, the college, and/or various external organizations.
 Our goal is to provide every student admitted to the program with a graduate assistantship.
 The assistantship is usually at a half-time level, requiring the student to work as a teaching and/or research assistant for twenty hours a week.
-Renewal of financial assistance is contingent on the student making satisfactory progress in the program and on funding availability.
+Renewal of financial assistance is contingent on satisfactory progress in the program and on funding availability.

 Assistantships include a nine-credit-hour tuition waiver for each of the fall and spring semesters, a four-credit-hour tuition waiver for the summer session, a waiver for the out-of-state portion of tuition for non-Michigan residents and health insurance.
 The waiver does not include registration fees or other fees.
 The typical assistantship currently pays approximately $25,000 for duties assigned during the academic year.

-Depending on funding and our teaching needs, we are typically able to offer most students an additional $5,000 assistantship over the summer for teaching.
+Depending on funding and our teaching needs, we are typically able to offer most Ph.D. in Finance students an additional $5,000 assistantship over the summer for teaching.
 To be eligible for a teaching assignment, all international students must pass an oral English test (the SPEAK test) administered by Michigan State.

 Since all admitted students typically receive funding, international students do not need to include the “Affidavit of Support” form with their application.
 Further details on the terms of assistantships will be provided to all students who are offered admission.